-Current level of biodiversity action outpaced by threat.
+Current levels of action for biodiversity are outpaced by threats.
 Nevertheless, the current level of action to prevent biodiversity loss is outweighed and outpaced by the magnitude of the threats.
 Action is therefore needed not only from the conservation sector, but from most other sectors (law, industry, extractives, agriculture, fisheries, forestry, transport, energy, waste management, water resources management, urban planning, amongst others).
 A step change is now urgently needed in ambition, urgency, investment and action to conserve biodiversity and combat the extinction crisis.

 Conservation financing needs to be a common thread.
-Limited financial capacity is a major obstacle to the achievement of the Aichi targets, especially in developing countries.
+Limited financial capacity is a major obstacle to the achievement of the Aichi Targets, especially in developing countries.
 As a part of the drive to address biodiversity loss, resources need to be mobilised from all sources for research, tools and on-the-ground solutions.
-This is called in both the SGDs 15, targets 15.a and b as well as by Aichi Target 20: By 2020, at the latest, the mobilization of financial resources for effectively implementing the Strategic Plan for Biodiversity 2011-2020 should increase substantially from current levels.
+This is called for in both SDG 15, targets 15.a and b, as well as in Aichi Target 20: By 2020, at the latest, the mobilization of financial resources for effectively implementing the Strategic Plan for Biodiversity 2011-2020 should increase substantially from current levels.
 IUCN will support the implementation of biodiversity resource mobilisation strategies.